What is the Method Statement for Construction of Manhole?

 The water test shall be carried out in accordance with the project specifications.

 When pipe laying is not in progress, the pipe ends will be closed by wooden plugs.

 Backfilling will continue in layers, compacted in the lower parts by mechanical plate compactors and in the upper parts by hand-operated drum rollers.

 The deflection test will be carried out immediately after the completion of backfilling activity.

 f.
 General Procedure for the Construction of Manhole Chambers and Bases

-Precast manhole units as per standard details approved with internal coating will be used.
+Precast manhole units as per standard details approved with the internal coating will be used.

 Safety procedures will be followed as outlined in the safety manual and risk assessment submitted and will generally comply with the requirements.

 Both precast manholes shall have a circular base unit over which a circular shaft shall be built.
-The base is going to be casted in one part.
+The base is going to be cast in one part.